1962 Stokes Boulevard

 History & Architecture

-With 18,200 square feet, the Martin Luther King, Jr. Branch was conceived as a regional branch designed to be four to five times larger than a regular branch library.
+At 18,200 square feet, the current Martin Luther King, Jr. Branch on Stokes Boulevard was conceived as a regional branch designed to be four to five times larger than a regular branch library.
 Mrs. Louise Bolden, who was appointed Librarian in charge of the branch when it opened in 1970, built a collection of African-American books including history, biography, anthologies, literature, sociology, and reference material.

 - The branch continues to house a collection of resources related to African-American history and the Civil Rights Movement, as well as a vibrant collection of urban fiction.